-The fresh water environment close to rice fields and the canals provide abundance of Pearl spots (Karimeen for which Kerala is well known for), fresh water giant prawns (attukonju) and freshwater catfish.
+The freshwater environment close to rice fields and the canals provide abundance of Pearl spots (Karimeen for which Kerala is well known for), fresh water giant prawns (Attukonju) and freshwater catfish.

 Let me now relate to a monsoon related necessity.
 It was customary for our father to gift all four of us with an umbrella, with our name inscribed on it, at the beginning of every school year.
 One either lost them or damaged them as the school year passed by.
-In the autumn of his life, he resumed the old habit and continued with the same gift to all his grand children.
+In the autumn of his life, he resumed the old habit and continued with the same gift to all his grandchildren.

 In China, gifting your friend an umbrella means you want to end the relationship because umbrella sounds like San in Chinese, which means to separate.
 Giving a married couple an umbrella as a gift should be avoided in all cases, at least in China.
-The Chinese believe that if it is raining and you are worried he or she will get wet, it’s better for both of you to huddle under one umbrella until you reach your partner’s destination.
+The Chinese believe that if it is raining and you are worried, he or she will get wet, it’s better for both of you to huddle under one umbrella until you reach your partner’s destination.

 That brings me to a personal anecdote related to the gifting of umbrellas.
-A few weeks after assuming command of the unit in the operational area in Rajasthan, our Second-in-Command (2IC) Late Col Suresh Babu approached me to discuss a case of about 100 umbrellas lying unsold in the Regimental Canteen at Devlali, Maharashtra.
-He proposed a 50% reduction sale for them.
-I realised with the unit in the operational area, it may not be feasible to execute the sale.
+A few weeks after assuming command of the unit in the operational area in Rajasthan, our Second-in-Command (2IC) Late Col Suresh Babu approached me and said “There are about 100 umbrellas lying unsold in the Regimental Canteen at Devlali, Maharashtra.
+I propose a 50% reduction sale for them.”

 As in Kerala, in Devlali too, the monsoons pour down heavily coinciding with the school opening, but luckily there are no floods.
 The gift must have impressed all the families and children, back in Devlali as they had not yet met the new Commanding Officer.

 Most of your deeds and actions may not matter much to you, but it matters to the one who is in the receiving end.
 The resultant effect will always be as to how the receiver perceives it.
 And, if the recipient perceives it well, he or she will replicate it in later life, in one form or the other.